mrm007/sublime-text-config/Packages/SassBeautify/README.md

 ## Thanks

-Thank you to all the people who have tested and reported issues.
-A special thanks to [@WilliamVercken](https://github.com/WilliamVercken) and [@scotthovestadt](https://github.com/scotthovestadt).
+Thanks to the [contributors](https://github.com/badsyntax/SassBeautify/graphs/contributors) and to all the people who have tested and reported issues.

-## Bonus

-This plugin will also [beautify CSS files](https://github.com/badsyntax/SassBeautify/issues/27)!

 ## License